bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.7.14 =
+* Tweak - Add customizable messages in settings: avail. and Selected Events
+* Tweak - Add a no_role value in permission selectboxes to permit misunderstanding errors (reminder: allow everybody = do not select any roles)
+* Tweak - Display a notice when the WC product / variation price is empty to inform that the booking form won't appear
+* Tweak - Display the Licenses tab in settings and instructions for new customers

 = 1.7.13 - 2019/12/13 =
 * Tweak - Changed export URLs to avoid 404 errors
 * Fix - Bookings of failed WC order were not cancelled when the order status changed from backend